Lee Beevers

 Lincoln City

-His solid performances at Lincoln have earned him a lot of respect amongst the fans, as his performances at Boston did for their fans.
-In the 2005–06 season, he played a very vital role in the team, however, due to the teams tactical system back then, he sometimes got scrutinised for mistakes and was often the scapegoat when things weren't going too well.
-Thus far in the 2006–07 season, he has adapted very well to the new tactical system employed by new Head Coach Peter Jackson, and his form in various positions on the pitch has meant that he has been an ever-present in the squad.
+His performances at Lincoln have earned him the respect of the fans, as his performances at Boston did for their fans.
+In the 2005–06 season, he played an important role in the team, however, due to the teams tactical system back then, he occasionally got scrutinised for mistakes.
+Thus far in the 2006–07 season, he has adapted to the new tactical system employed by new Head Coach Peter Jackson, and his form in various positions on the pitch has meant that he has been an ever-present in the squad.

 Colchester United